 Understanding fully if there'll be any hidden or unexpected costs to obtain your finished photos is an often overlooked aspect.
 Post production is usually half the job for your wedding photographer so being aware of their process is important for balancing your excitement and anticipation of the final product.
 Getting an estimate on the number of photos you'll receive is helpful and make sure to ask if your wedding package price includes editing of the photos or tangible items like prints, albums or USB drives.

 Trust your Photographer

 What it boils down to is finding a photographer who will treat you and your family right.
 Your wedding is a huge time, financial, and emotional commitment so it's imperative to find someone who respects and understands it all.
 Will they be comfortable with not only your personality but of your family and friends as well?
 Will they pay attention to all the details at your ceremony and reception that you spend countless hours planning and making?
-Find out if they are capable of fully documenting all the little aspects of the day like guest interactions and intimate family moments.
+Find out if they're capable of fully documenting all the little aspects of the day like guest interactions and intimate family moments.
 A dedicated wedding photographer should be able to fulfill all these client expectations with ease while going above and beyond expectations.

 Ask your prospective photographers as many questions as you like and pay attention to their attentiveness.
 Are they prompt and friendly with their responses or easy to get a hold of?
 Make sure they're on the same page with you about scheduling/timing for the day because everything happens quick and you don't want missed opportunities.
-Most of all, find a wedding photographer who' s easy to work with and who you think you'll be able to have fun with on your wedding day because your photos will thank you for it in the end.
+Most of all, find a wedding photographer who' s easy to work with and who you think you'll be able to have fun with on your day because your photos will thank you for it in the end.